moonshot-nagayama-pj/tdc_toolkit/README.md

 This will build the code and then run static analysis and unit tests.
 The same script runs on all pull requests, and must pass before a pull request is accepted.

-Before using more specific commands such as `rye sync` or `maturin develop`, be sure to activate the virtual environment:
+Before using more specific commands such as `uv sync` or `maturin develop`, be sure to activate the virtual environment:

 ```
 source .venv/bin/activate